 For some people, we transform their relationships and their lives; for others we help them solve a specific problem and move forward with more confidence and less anxiety.

 Each session lasts 50 minutes, and your counsellor will ask you questions so that you can talk about what’s going on and how you feel.
 They may offer you advice or ideas to try at home.

 If you don’t like to talk a lot then they might try different things like drawing or mapping out your thoughts.
 It all depends on what’s right for you.

 Even if things don’t change, counselling may help you to see things in a different way or make the decision that’s right for you to move forward.
 Just talking to someone who isn’t involved in the relationship can help you.

 “People are genuinely surprised when we start working together – they think that I’m going to tell them what to do, but it’s not like that.
 They also come in feeling nervous and apprehensive but once we have met a few times, they start to enjoy it.
 It’s a brave move to come to counselling, but for almost everyone, it’s one of the best moves they’ve made” – Relate Counsellor

-To find out more about Relationship Counselling, and to arrange an appointment:
+To find out more, or to book an appointment:

 - Email: firstname.lastname@example.org